danielzk/pipw/README.rst

   $ pip install pipw

-You can also pass an option to replace the pip command:
+You can also pass an option to replace the pip command.
+This will not work for
+Windows:

 .. code-block::